Demand Management for Peak to Average Ratio Minimization via Intraday Block Pricing: IBP price structure design problem

 The price structure of the IBP scheme is captured through constraints \eqref{eq:UL2} and \eqref{eq:UL3}.
-To make the price structure more intuitive and increase the chances of its acceptance by the consumers, we consider fixed \ak{price} increments $\xi$, such that $\xi_f = \xi$.
+To make the price structure more intuitive and increase the chances of its acceptance by the consumers, we consider fixed price increments $\xi$, such that $\xi_f = \xi$.
 We also consider that the energy consumption breakpoints have known lower and upper bounds $\check{q}$, $\hat{q}$, respectively.
 These bounds can be selected by the utility company or imposed by the regulatory entity.
 It should be noted that the upper bound $\hat{q}$ should be selected to be sufficiently large to enable a broad set of solutions for \eqref{eq:UL}.
 A suitable option is to let $\hat{q}=\max_{t\in\mathcal{T},c\in\mathcal{C}}{D_{tc}}$.

-To satisfy \com{Specification} (R2), constraint \eqref{eq:UL4} ensures that the total \textit{utility revenue} (left term) is \textit{at least as high as} the total \textit{utility cost} (right term) incurred within the time horizon $T$.
-As mentioned earlier, the supply cost is considered proportional to the energy supplied to the consumers, \ak{with} cost rate $\lambda^w_t$.
-We also include a minimum rate of return $r\geq1$, determined by the regulator to incur a fair return to the utility company.
+To satisfy Specification (R2), constraint \eqref{eq:UL4} ensures that the total \textit{utility revenue} (left term) is \textit{at least as high as} the total \textit{utility cost} (right term) incurred within the time horizon $T$.
+We include a minimum rate of return $r\geq1$, determined by the regulator to incur a fair return to the utility company.
+As mentioned earlier, the supply cost is considered proportional to the energy supplied to the consumers, with cost rate $\lambda^w_t$ per time-slot $t$. {Our proposed approach considers exogenous data to reflect $\lambda^w_t$, under the assumption that the effect of the proposed scheme on wholesale prices is small.
+We opted to exclude the clearing process of the wholesale market to avoid shifting the focus of our study from the design of a suitable price structure.}